mpaulinv/mpaulinv.github.io/index.md

   <!-- About Text -->
   <div style="flex: 1; min-width: 300px;">
-    <h2 style="font-size: 1.2rem; font-weight: 400; color: #4a5568; margin-bottom: 1.5em; letter-spacing: 0.5px; margin-top: 0;">Data Science Manager | Economics | Machine Learning</h2>
+    <h2 style="font-size: 1.2rem; font-weight: 400; color: #4a5568; margin-bottom: 1.5em; letter-spacing: 0.5px; margin-top: 0;">Data Science | Economics | Machine Learning</h2>

     <p style="font-size: 1.05rem; line-height: 1.7; color: #2d3748; margin-bottom: 1.2em;">
       Welcome to my portfolio.
 I’m a Data Scientist with a background in economics and a genuine enthusiasm for making sense of complex data.
 Over the years, I’ve had the chance to lead teams and projects in the financial        sector using analytics and machine learning to solve real business challenges.
     </p>

     <p style="font-size: 1.05rem; line-height: 1.7; color: #2d3748; margin-bottom: 1.2em;">
-      I enjoy the hands-on side of data science—building predictive models, validating results, creating data pipelines, and making sure the code is clean and reliable.
+      I enjoy the hands-on side of data science, building predictive models, validating results, creating data pipelines, and making sure the code is clean and reliable.
 But what really drives me is collaborating with      others: leading and mentoring teams, and growing with my team while working together toward meaningful results.
     </p>

     <p style="font-size: 1.05rem; line-height: 1.7; color: #2d3748;">